Which city is cheaper, Dijon or Montpellier?

 Montpellier receives a lot of rain in the autumn.
 Montpellier usually gets more rain in October than Dijon.
 Montpellier gets 110 mm (4.3 in) of rain, while Dijon receives 58 mm (2.3 in) of rain this time of the year.

 Both Dijon and Montpellier are popular destinations to visit in the winter with plenty of activities.
-Many visitors come to Montpellier in the winter for the shopping scene.
+Many visitors come to Montpellier in the winter for the museums, the shopping scene, and the cuisine.
+Also, most visitors come to Dijon for the museums, the shopping scene, and the cuisine during these months.

 Dijon can be very cold during winter.
 Montpellier is much warmer than Dijon in the winter.
-The temperature in Montpellier is usually 7°C (44°F) in January, and Dijon stays around 3°C (38°F).
+The daily temperature in Montpellier averages around 7°C (44°F) in January, and Dijon fluctuates around 3°C (38°F).

 Montpellier usually receives more sunshine than Dijon during winter.
 Montpellier gets 147 hours of sunny skies, while Dijon receives 53 hours of full sun in the winter.